CCN-Support/CCN_Wiki/docs/source/mri.rst

    Even if the cancellation occurs 5 minutes before the start time, the system will allow it and mark the session to be charged the 25% late cancellation fee.
 As soon as the start time passes, SIStat considers it complete and indicates the full charge should apply.

-If a research group continually falls in the late cancellation range, CCN will ask for information to verify those slots were filled using appropriate scheduling practices.
-CCN may impose additional restrictions on scheduling (such as limiting the amount of scans that can be booked at one time) for groups that engage in profligate cancelling and/or reserving slots without confirmed participants.
-CCN has compiled a `list of best practices and recommendations <https://drive.google.com/file/d/1yLR77cLHod_-bwauu4AtoAq51bbiNUgv/view?usp=sharing>`_ regarding how to mitigate late cancellations.
+For repeated late cancellations, CCN may request information to verify that bookings were made in compliance with the scheduling rules.
+CCN may restrict future bookings, including the number of scans reserved at one time, for groups that repeatedly cancel late or reserve slots without confirmed participants.
+See the `list of scheduling best practices and recommendations <https://drive.google.com/file/d/1yLR77cLHod_-bwauu4AtoAq51bbiNUgv/view?usp=sharing>`_ for guidance on how to mitigate late cancellations.

 Each funded project starts with two free cancellations and accrues another after every 10 completed scans.
 When a user cancels a scan late, the system will automatically use a free cancellation if one is available.